-Our tasting notes: Notes of caramel, stewed plums and delicious chocolate on the finish.
+Our tasting notes: Caramel, stewed plums and delicious chocolate on the finish.
 Great depth of flavour with delicious sweetness.

 In Central America, El Salvador has the nickname ‘Pulgarcito’, which means ‘little thumb’ – a reference to the diminutive size of this coffee producing nation.
 But packed into this little country there are some of the best farms in the whole of Latin America, and many of the coffees El Salvador produces are capable of scoring very highly on the cupping table.
 More than half of the nation’s coffee is Bourbon, so there is plenty of sweetness, complexity and high acidity coffee being produced.
 Around 90% of the country’s coffee is also shade grown, which maintains the rich biodiversity that thrives in rural El Salvador.
 Micro-lots are now a common feature, and it benefits from being a nation where traceability to farm level encourages foreign buyers.